MrRyanCramer/wiki-page-views/readme.md

 Using a month would not provide adequate granularity.
 This leads to the conclusion of gathering the data from 7 calls to the most viewed articles API, one for each day in the week.
 Once the data is gathered, it can be aggregated and sorted.
+I don't love this from a performance standpoint, and it would be a likely early candidate for optimization.

 There are corner cases with the threshold values that could make this approach not generate 100% accurate results.
 Luckily, these corner cases are resolved with the listed assumption that any article not listed on a day should be considered to have no views.